 The Long Island Council of Churches, a not-for-profit 501 (c) (3) organization, is our region’s largest ecumenical and interfaith organization uniting people of diverse faiths to serve Long Islanders in need.
 We also include people from eleven different religions in our interfaith educational programs that promote greater understanding among people from all faith communities.
 We serve people in need without regard to their religious, cultural, or racial background.

-Our offices are located in Hempstead, Freeport and Riverhead, three of the poorest communities on Long Island.
+Our office is located Freeport.
 Our professional staff works with volunteer leaders to implement programs and activities that assist the poor, needy and powerless in our region from all walks of life.
 Each year we serve approximately 34,000 individuals and families in crisis with emergency food and essential social services such as housing, utilities, heat, transportation, prescriptions, financial assistance and education, and interfaith education to promote religious tolerance.
 Ninety-nine percent of the guests we serve are poor.

 We partner with several hundred houses of worship and more than 50 public and private health and social service agencies throughout Long Island to provide the following social service and educational programs:

-1. We provide emergency food through our food pantries in Freeport, Riverhead, and smaller satellite facility in Hempstead.
-Last year we provided 189,945 meals to 21,105 hungry Long Islanders.
+1. We provide emergency food through our food pantry in Freeport.
+Last year we over provided 275,841 meals to 30,649 hungry Long Islanders.

-3. We delivered Thanksgiving and Christmas food baskets to 855 families and Christmas toys to 225 children last year.
+2. We delivered Thanksgiving and Christmas food baskets to 596 families and Christmas toys to 206 families last year.

-6. We assisted 180 guests with transportation so they could get to work, job interviews, and doctors’ appointments.
+4. We assisted over 33 Neighbors (guests) with transportation so they could get to work, job interviews, and doctors’ appointments.
 If we had additional funding, we could have helped several hundred more.

-7. We support three part-time chaplains who provide pastoral care in local jails.
-Last year our chaplains served 1,500 inmates and their families at the Nassau County Jail, and 40 youth at the Juvenile Detention Center.
+5. We support two part-time chaplains who provide pastoral care in the Nassau County Correction Center.
+Last year our chaplains served 1,500 inmates and their families at the Nassau County Jail.
 Chaplaincy assistance included worship services, family crisis intervention, one-on-one chaplaincy, and other support and assistance.

-A staff of dedicated full-time and part-time clergy and laypeople operate these programs under the direction of the Rev. Tom Goodhue, Executive Director.
-The Long Island Council of Churches is governed by a Board of Governors comprised of local clergy and lay denominational representatives.
+A staff of dedicated full-time and part-time clergy and laypeople operate these programs.
+The Long Island Council of Churches is governed by an Administrative Board comprised of local clergy and lay denominational representatives.

 EMERGENCY FOOD PROGRAMS

-We provide emergency food to individuals and families in crisis through our food centers in Riverhead and Freeport, and a smaller satellite location in Hempstead.
-The guests we assist come to us from the County’s Department of Social Services, houses of worship, partner health and social service agencies, people we’ve already helped, and walk-ins.
+We provide emergency food to individuals and families in crisis through our food center in Freeport.
+The Neighbors we assist come to us from the County’s Department of Social Services, houses of worship, partner health and social service agencies, people we’ve already helped, and walk-ins.
 No one in need is turned away.